Holy Cross Mountains Brigade: Legacy

 Sejm member and chair of the Together Party Adrian Zandberg criticized Law and Justice Prime Minister Mateusz Morawiecki for "commemorat[ing] a unit that openly collaborated with the Gestapo" for paying tribute to the Holy Cross Mountains Brigade and said Hubert Jura may be a hero to Morawiecki, but not to him.

+In 2019, the children of Home Army officers wrote an open letter to Polish President Andrzej Duda.